mmistakes/jekyll-theme-hpstr/_posts/2015-07-28-Heroku_setups.markdown

 ### uWSGI
 The same deal as with gunicorn; we chain the buildpack start commands and have uWSGI report to the Nginx socket.
 Here I'm using the `hook-accepting1` hook, which is called when the first uWSGI worker is accepting connections.
-Two thumbs up for uWSGI for making it easy to execute `touch` or any other external command.
-The number of options uWSGI provides are mind boggling.
-This is both its appeal and its achilles heal, cause it can be daunting for first time users.
+Two thumbs up for uWSGI for making it easy to execute `touch` or any other external command. uWSGI'a many configuration options can be a bit daunting for the first time user, but it can be a great tool to tune your application server for a specific task.
-Here is a basic configuration I know works well with Django and Heroku:
+This is a basic configuration I know works well with Django and Heroku:

 {% highlight bash %}
-# Heroku with nginx, pgbouncer, uWSGI and django-q
+# Procfile with nginx, pgbouncer, uWSGI and django-q
 web: bin/start-nginx bin/start-pgbouncer-stunnel uwsgi uwsgi.ini
 worker: bin/start-pgbouncer-stunnel python manage.py qcluster
 {% endhighlight %}